 What Is the Future for Marketing in the Media Industry?

 Like any business, the media industry evolves in cycles.
 In the past, there have been few job openings at media companies, but now, as content converges and more media companies are looking for ways to branch out and reach larger population bases, there is an increase in the availability of highly coveted marketing positions.
-However, the availability of new technologies and new developments in the media industry have created a demand for new kinds of marketing experience, cultural knowledge and skills sets that candidates must be aware of if they wish to vie for such a position.
+The availability of new technologies and new developments in the media industry have created a demand for new kinds of marketing experience, cultural knowledge, and skills set that candidates must be aware of if they wish to vie for such a position.

 The volume of marketing jobs tends to ebb and flow with the economic cycle.
 Today, we are at the top of the business cycle and marketing jobs are plentiful across a variety of industries.
 Even the media industry, which traditionally has not provided much career potential for marketing executives, is opening its doors.
 In fact, the media industry is currently exceeding more mature industries, such as consumer packaged goods, in career opportunities for marketers.

 When searching for a marketing position in the media industry, it is important to know that the industry is highly heterogeneous, so it can be difficult to identify what sort of marketing jobs are most prevalent.
 Marketing opportunities abound in a variety of niche specialties.
 For example, an e-commerce company might be interested in hiring marketing professionals to support customer acquisitions or product development, while a magazine might need marketing support in circulation.
 Candidates should focus on where their skills and interests lie before pursuing marketing positions at media companies so that they can adequately match their qualifications to a specific marketing function.